 Mary Pat Matheson

-The meteoric growth in Garden attendance over 16 years has enabled it to reach larger and broader audiences for its mission in educating the public about its plant and animal conservation efforts.
-Matheson was named one of 14 Women of Excellence by Business to Business magazine, 2005 Professional of the Year by the American Horticultural Society and the Lexus Leader of the Arts by Public Broadcasting Atlanta.
+The meteoric growth in Garden attendance over 19 years has enabled it to reach larger and broader audiences for its mission in educating the public about its plant and animal conservation efforts.

 Before joining the Garden, Matheson was Executive Director of the Red Butte Garden and Arboretum in Salt Lake City.
-Originally a horticulturist, she earned a Bachelor of Science in Resource Management & Park Planning and an Executive Masters degree in Public Administration from the University of Utah.
+Originally a horticulturist, she earned a B.S. in Resource Management & Park Planning and an Executive Masters degree in Public Administration from the University of Utah.